EvyatarHaim/TetriZone/README.md

 - Employed encryption techniques to secure user data.
 - Iteratively refined the UI based on user feedback and usability testing.

-## Contribution

-We welcome contributions from the community.
-If you wish to contribute, please fork the repository and submit a pull request.

 ## License